muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-So we see only to ports are open end with this services and the versions we cant do something useful.
+So we see only two ports are open and with this services and the versions we cant do something useful.
 We keep enumeration on port 80 with gobuster: